 Emerging markets equities (EME) declined relatively less than the U.S. and developed international equity markets, returning -7.5% for the quarter.
 While correlated with developed markets, EME experienced a market correction earlier in 2018 via Chinese Information Technology and EM currency, and generally declining prices at that time.
 In the fourth quarter, IT and trade oriented sectors continued to decline, but were offset by defensive utilities and a financial sector that tends to be local market oriented and less exposed to global capital markets.
 On a relative basis, the active program outperformed its benchmark returning -7.1% versus the MSCI EM benchmark of -7.5% for the quarter.
 Five managers in the active program outperformed while two managers underperformed.
 The overall emerging markets equity program, including passive, outperformed the benchmark by 0.3 percentage point for the quarter.
-Stock selection in Brazil and an underweight to China contributed to relative returns, but was partially offset by negative stock selection in Malaysia, specifically Hotels and Gaming.
-From a sector point of view, positive stock selection in Financials and Materials were the primary contributors to performance.
+Stock selection in Brazil and an underweight to China contributed to relative returns, but was partially offset by negative stock selection in Financials and Materials were the primary contributors to performance.
 The passive emerging markets manager tracked its index within expectation.